SirSalamandra/react-native-course/readme.md

-Check the project branchs to see all the projects based on the lessons.
+Check the project branches to see all the projects based on the lessons.